You have just finished your real-time quantitative reverse transcription PCR or RT-qPCR experiment. Now what? How do you analyze your data?

 Because the Pfaffl method considers the PCR efficiencies of the target and reference gene in the formula for calculating the gene expression, you need to calculate these efficiencies first.

-We already showed you how calculate the PCR efficiency in the previous section of Calculating PCR efficiency.
+We already showed you how to calculate the PCR efficiency in the previous section of Calculating PCR efficiency.

-As you already know how to calculate the PCR efficiency, let’s assume you obtained the following efficiencies (E) for the target and reference genes.
+Because you already know how to calculate the PCR efficiency, let’s assume you obtained the following efficiencies (E) for the target and reference genes.

 E target gene = 97%